Problem Household Waste

 Soft plastics and plastic bags

-Plastic Bags and soft plastics should be avoided if possible as they take thousands of years to break down in landfill.
+Plastic bags and soft plastics should be avoided if possible as they take thousands of years to break down in landfill.

 Soft plastics can be reduced by choosing loose produce and products with recyclable packaging, using reusable produce and shopping bags, and shopping at farmers markets and bulk food stores.
-The REDcycle soft plastics recycling supermarket program is currently on hold.
-This section will be updated when a new program is implemented.

 Nappies and personal hygiene waste

 See our Nappies and personal hygiene waste factsheet(PDF, 496KB) for information on managing the waste of these common products.
+Disposable nappies, period products and continence products must always go in the landfill bin, even if the label says compostable, degradable, or biodegradable.